2d-jack/2d-jack/README.md

 ## Objective

-My background in computer science has fueled my passion for cybersecurity, and I am now focused on building a career in this field, aiming to join the Red Team as a security expert.
+With a background in Computer Science and a deep passion for cybersecurity, I am specializing in DevSecOps, focusing on bridging the gap between development and security through automation, robust defensive strategies, and proactive threat management.

 ## Skills